The Secret to Stop Worrying About What Other People Think

 Recognize Negative Talk

-The first stage in changing our internal dialogue is to become aware of all the negative thoughts we have.
+The first stage in changing your internal dialogue is to become aware of all the negative thoughts you have.

 You would be surprised at how many hurtful and non-supportive things we say to ourselves on a daily basis without being aware of it.
 It’s not until we start to pay attention to these that we can begin to change the way we think.